panec/MVSass/README.md

 }
 ```

-Let us write the `container_color: #000` in MVS notation but set a different color value for each breake point:
+Let us write the `container_color: #000` in MVS notation but set a different color value for each breakpoint:

 ```sass
 $navigation: (